Stay secure online.

 Using a VPN (Virtual Private Network)

-This is a tool that allows you to browse the internet privately – very useful if you are using public wifi in cafes or airports.
+This is a tool that allows you to be more secure when browsing the internet – very useful if you are using public wifi in cafes or airports.
 The VPN hides your IP address, making it appear as if you are navigating the internet from a different country.
 It can help you access content that might be blocked by governments.

-- Read user reviews of a VPN service before subscribing, as they vary in quality and security.
+- Research the VPN service before subscribing, as they vary in quality and security.
 A number of VPNs are blocked in some countries, so research the options before buying.

-- Use a service that is not located in the country you are working in.
+- Use a service that is not located in the country you are working in and check to see that its servers are also located outside the country.

 - When using a VPN, select to navigate from a nearby country.
 This will ensure that the internet connection is faster.